 Instant Pot Mashed Potatoes

-- Once cook time has elapsed, allow pressure to release naturally for at least 5 minutes (10 minutes is best) and then release the remaining pressure.
+- Once the cook time has elapsed, allow pressure to release naturally for at least 5 to 10 minutes, and then release the remaining pressure.

-- Drain potatoes and return to inner pot of instant pot.
-Hit the saute function on the Instant Pot and let any excess liquid cook off the potatoes for 1-2 minutes.
+- Hit the saute function on the Instant Pot and let any excess liquid cook off the potatoes for 1-2 minutes while stirring gently.
 Turn the Instant Pot OFF.

 - Use a potato masher to mash potatoes until smooth.

 - Microwave or warm butter and milk until warm to the touch and the butter begins to melt, about 30 seconds to 1 minute.
 Add the butter and milk to the potatoes and continue to mash until evenly distributed into the potatoes.

 - Stir in the sour cream.
 Taste and add in the additional ½ teaspoon of salt if needed.